Wilfred/wilfred.github.com/_posts/2015-11-08-outclassing-emacs.markdown

 can effortless find their source and see how they achieve their behaviour.

-This isn't limited to functions.
-Emacs settings are simply variables that we can set
+describe-variable, apropos-value

 Emacs also encourages docstrings for everything.
 Settings in Emacs are just variables.

-W
+**Competition** Pharo

 ## Just an Interpreter!